vishruthreddy18/Linear-Algebra-Mini-Project/README.md

-# Does a simple image compression using SVD
+# Lossy Image Compression using SVD